-Medium – People coming to your site through many possible mediums such as website referral, email, social, direct, organic, paid, display, offline, pr etc have different expectations and may well have substantially different bounce rates.
+Medium – People coming to your site through different mediums such as website referral, email, social, direct, organic, paid, display, offline, press releases etc will often have different expectations and may well have substantially different bounce rates.

 If an alarming amount of users bounce you may need to rethink your website, SEO or digital marketing strategy.

 11. Website Speed

 Your website’s loading time is a major factor in people either staying or leaving the site and never returning.
 Kissmetrics published a great infographic on the subject.
 We recommend you use a tool like YSlow, Google Page Speed Insights or Pingdom and find out how long your site takes to load.
 If your score is not up to par, then you need to rethink those elements of your website slowing it down.
 Images and the size of images can often be a factor.
 Find out more from our blog on the importance of image optimisation online